rickerliang/fromLLMtoAGI/README.md

 # fromLLMtoAGI
 ## In Context Learning
-- [What In-Context Learning "Learns" In-Context: DisentanglingTask Recognition and Task Learning](https://arxiv.org/abs/2305.09731), Task recognition (TR) captures the extent to which LLMs can recognize a task through demonstrations -- even without ground-truth labels -- and apply their pre-trained priors, whereas task learning (TL) is the ability to capture new input-label mappings unseen in pre-training.
+- [What In-Context Learning "Learns" In-Context: Disentangling Task Recognition and Task Learning](https://arxiv.org/abs/2305.09731), Task recognition (TR) captures the extent to which LLMs can recognize a task through demonstrations -- even without ground-truth labels -- and apply their pre-trained priors, whereas task learning (TL) is the ability to capture new input-label mappings unseen in pre-training.
 ### a recall, query and inference?
 - [How does in-context learning work?
 A framework for understanding the differences from traditional supervised learning](https://ai.stanford.edu/blog/understanding-incontext/)
 ### or a true learning algorithm?